What is a privacy and cookie notice?

-- protect against harm to the rights, property or safety of St Anne’s Community Services, the people we support or the public, as required or permitted by law.
+- Protect against harm to the rights, property or safety of St Anne’s Community Services, the and people we support or the public, as required or permitted by law.

 We know that legal details can be confusing.
 If any of the above does not make sense, get in touch and we will be happy to clear up any confusion – it is quite important to know what this all means.

 How long we keep your information

 We will hold your information for as long as you have an active relationship with St Anne’s Community Services or you can contact us to opt out.

 How you can access your personal information

 You can access the personal information we hold.
 To get a copy of this, please write to St Anne’s Community Services Information Governance Officer at this address:

 - Information Governance Officer St Anne’s Community services 6 St Mark’s Avenue, Leeds LS2 9BN

 - If you would rather speak to someone, please call our Head Office on 0113 243 5151.